 The attacking emphasis remained with Wednesday as the visitors continued to mount pressure on the Rovers goal in search of the equaliser.

-But the home side were not without a threat of their own as Rochina tested Kirkland with firm drive on target that was well dealt with by the ex-Liverpool man.
+But the home side were not without a threat of their own as Rochina tested Kirkland with a firm drive on target that was well dealt with by the ex-Liverpool man.